 -These are in no particular order.

 1) The appeal of forbidden love isn’t going to surprise anyone.
 It’s titillating.
+It’s more drama.
 And incest is the forbiddenest of forbidden.
-It has been called the last taboo, and while I think an imaginative few of us can come up with some remaining taboos (…yuck), the point remains: incest continues to be “not ok”.
+It has been called the last taboo, and while I think an imaginative few of us can come up with some remaining taboos, the point remains: incest continues to not be accepted, it is forbidden and taboo.
 That’s exciting.
 On top of that, incest isn’t just against the rules (/social conventions) – it’s considered to be “wrong”, to be a dark and twisted thing.
 Again, that’s exciting.
 (For some people.)
+But unlike a lot of the other dark and twisted types of relationships, it has the potential to not be something that’s ugly.

-2) There’s another element of excitement in incest shipping, and that’s the “danger” of procreation.
-When it comes to our incest ships, we don’t generally imagine or want them having children, but I would argue, in some cases, for some people, the idea that there’s a danger of some sort of troubling consequence just adds to the thrill.
+2) There’s another element of excitement in incest shipping, and that’s the issue of offspring and the potential birth defects that might result from incestuous procreation.
+It’s sort of a strange idea, but the “danger” of some sort of troubling consequence just adds to the thrill for some.
 (Of course the likelihood of birth defects from incest is much lower than what most people think and generally only a factor in multiple generations of inbreeding, but that’s a discussion for another time.)
-Without incest, this kind of danger you can only find when sci-fi or fantasy elements are introduced.
+Without incest, this kind of danger you can only find when science fiction or fantasy elements are introduced.

-And incest provides two different kinds of obstacle: an internal obstacle and an external obstacle.
+And incest provides two different kinds of obstacles: an internal obstacle and an external obstacle.

 Internal obstacles are not always easy to come by.
 When one person wants another person, there’s not usually a lot to hold them back in their minds.
-But incest does.
+There are a few tropes but few are as effective as incest.
 Perhaps they still feel an aversion to incest, and they have to grapple with that.
 Perhaps it remains so unthinkable to them that whether they feel an aversion or not, they still haven’t realized what they’re actually feeling.
 Or perhaps they’re simply too afraid the other person would never return their feelings to act.
 It’s a richly tortuous progression.

 But there’s a bonus external obstacle that comes along with it: it’s forbidden.
 Which means it either cannot be acted upon, or it has to be kept secret.
 The fact that it’s not allowed by other people – will be prevented by other people – is another hurdle that keeps them apart.
 And they won’t just be stopped, they’ll also be despised – it’s something to be ashamed of.

-So inside they’re saying to themselves, “I can’t do this, it’s wrong,” and then on the outside there are others saying, “Get away from each other!
+So inside they’re saying to themselves, “I can’t do this, it’s wrong,” and they’re saying, “I can’t do this, I’ll be hated” then on the outside there are others saying, “Get away from each other!
 You’re disgusting!”

-5) Incest ships can also be delightful because they’re unconventional.
+5, 6) Incest ships can also be delightful because they’re unconventional.
 It’s not boy meets girl, boy and girl like each other, boy and girl go on date, boy and girl get married, etc. No, boy and girl have known each other their entire lives.
-They don’t remember meeting, and at least one of them was a baby when it happened.
+One of them was probably a baby when they met.
 There was definitely no love at first sight or meet-cute.
-They don’t grow to love each other over a series of dates, and they sure as hell won’t be getting married.
+They don’t grow to love each other over a series of dates, and they won’t be getting married, most likely.
 It’s fun because it’s different and it’s not straightforward or formulaic.
+A lot of us hardcore shippers have grown pretty tired of the more conventional love stories, and I think a lot us who have maybe not had a love life that’s going very well enjoy escaping to an entirely different kind of love story, one that doesn’t give us the same feelings of missing out or failure.

-6, 7) Next we come to what I have started calling levels of love.
+7, 8) Next we come to what I have started calling levels of love.
 Incest is like an onion.
 (Or a parfait.)
-There’s the love you feel for someone who is your family, an obligatory, involuntary love.
+There’s the love you feel for someone who is your family, an obligatory, involuntary love, you might say.
 There’s the love you feel for someone in your family whom you’re close to, a sort of friendship multiplier.
 An affection.
 And then there’s the incest.
 The love for a romantic partner and the love for a sexual partner.
-You know, layers.

 So these levels of love spawn two different shipping appeals: “no matter what” levels of love, and “intensity” levels of love.